 Ball Announces Accelerated Stock Repurchase

-"Given our strong free cash flow and flexible capital structure, this accelerated stock repurchase transaction demonstrates our company's ability to continue its consistent, balanced capital deployment strategy of returning long-term value to our shareholders," said Scott C. Morrison, senior vice president and chief financial officer.
+"Ball's businesses continue to generate a significant amount of free cash flow and today's announcement reinforces our ongoing balanced capital allocation strategy of returning value to shareholders via share buybacks," said Scott C. Morrison, senior vice president and chief financial officer.

 The shares are subject to a market price adjustment provision at the conclusion of the transaction which may require a settlement to be made by Ball, or to Ball, based generally on the volume weighted average trading price of the company's shares over an agreed upon period of time.

 Ball Corporation supplies innovative, sustainable packaging solutions for beverage, food and household products customers, as well as aerospace and other technologies and services primarily for the U.S. government.
 Ball Corporation and its subsidiaries employ 14,500 people worldwide and reported 2013 sales of $8.5 billion.
 For more information, visit www.ball.com, or connect with us on Facebook or Twitter.